rcaverob/hack_a_thing/README.md

 ## How to Use

 Clone this repo and then run `npm install` in the command line to install all dependencies.

 Do `npm run start` to start the server.

-Navigate to localhost at port 3000 to test the server.
+Navigate to localhost:4000/graphql to test the server.

 Here are some example queries to test the server: